Did you know that reading aloud to children is the BEST way to give them a solid literacy foundation and later reading

 If you parent or teach kids who aren’t finding a good book to read, use the read-aloud book to hook them on a new series.
 You can just read the first chapter of a book OR read the entire first book in a series

-First Chapter Friday is one way to do this — so you’re not reading the entire book, simply introducing it.
+First Chapter Friday is one way to do this.
+Read one chapter.
+Then stop.
 Honestly, I like this so much!
 Only reading one chapter gives kids a taste of the book as well as the opportunity for a child to read a book on their own.

 3. Choose a Book That Covers a Topic, Theme, or Genre That Aligns with Your Learning Goals

 Read Aloud Book Lists for Babies, Toddlers, & Preschoolers